0xClyde/SKUSKU/README.md

-# The DivineFarm SupplyCchain Directory
+# The Divine Farm SupplyChain Directory

 The directory is a truffle project that contains the required contract, migration and test files.